The Best Savings Accounts of May 2023

 Are Savings Accounts Worth It?

-You don’t want to put your emergency fund in an investment, because with the daily fluctuations of the market, even in conservative investments, you sometimes must wait to recoup your money when there’s a dip in the market.
+You don’t want to put your emergency fund in an investment because, with the daily fluctuations of the market, even in conservative investments, you sometimes must wait to recoup your money when there’s a dip.

-A high-interest savings account is also a good place to stash money you’ll need within the next few years for a down payment on a house, a new car, or even a new addition to the family.
+A high-interest savings account is also an excellent place to stash money you’ll need within the next few years for a down payment on a house, a new car, or even a new addition to the family.

-Even if not used for an emergency, if it’s money you’ll need within the next five years or so, a savings account is useful.
+Even if not used for an emergency, a savings account is helpful if it’s money you’ll need within the next five years or so.

-If you have hard time-saving money, high-yield savings account separate from your other accounts could help.
+If you have difficulty saving money, a high-yield savings account separate from your other accounts could help.

 An online high-interest savings account can still give you fast and easy access to your money, but you may not be as tempted to spend it.